gopheracademy/gopheracademy-web/content/advent-2019/flags.md

 line applications.

-There are other third-party packages for writing command line interfaces, see [here](https://github.com/avelino/awesome-go#command-line) for a list.
+There are other third-party packages for writing command line interfaces, see [here](https://github.com/avelino/awesome-go#command-line) for a list of them.
 However depending on third-party package [carries a risk](https://research.swtch.com/deps) and I prefer to use the standard library as much as I can.

 ## httpd

-Let's write a HTTP server.
+Let's write an HTTP server.
 It'll take the host & port to listen on from the command line.

 ```go